 [Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

-So, the flames were kept low except beneath an old iron pot that hung from the ceiling in the centre of the narrow, one-room house.
+So, the flames were kept low except those beneath an old iron pot that hung from the ceiling in the centre of the narrow, one-room house.
 That part of the fire was well-fed so their food would cook, while the two smaller pots that held melted snow for drinking or washing sat at the edge of the coals to stay warm.
 One was barely half full, so Sigyn emptied it into the cooking pot, pulled her wool shawl tight, and braced for a blast of icy air.

 The old house, inherited from her miserable lout of a first husband, had two doors: the main entrance the family used and a second entrance by the pen so the animals could be led outside.
 Sigyn used this second door as she felt no guilt disturbing the animals.
 She opened the door just wide enough to reach outside and dip the pot into the snowbank that had crept up the wall of her home overnight, then yanked the door shut.
-The horses shuffled and snorted as the cold wind touched them, and one indignant sheep bleated in discontent, but with the fire blazing again, Sigyn could see that Vali and Narvi had hardly moved.
+The horses shuffled and snorted and one indignant sheep bleated in discontent, but with the fire blazing again, Sigyn could see that Vali and Narvi had hardly moved.

 She set the little pot and a flat iron pan on the coals, mixed millet with dried apples in the cooking pot, and began mixing dough for the flatbreads that would keep the boys full for the day.
 They weren’t quite grown—her elder son, Vali, was barely showing his first beard—and yet they ate almost as much as their father.
 They had not inherited Loki’s imperviousness to the weather nor any of his other peculiar talents, but they had been gifted his handsome features and voracious appetite.